The rules for taking laptops and personal electronic devices on a plane can be confusing, to say the least.

 If you don’t need to use a laptop during the flight then, as they are bulky, you may want to save space in your carry on bag by placing it in your checked luggage.

-You can place a laptop in a checked bag but, as modern laptops are powered by lithium batteries, the battery must be fitted to the laptop and not separate.
+You can place a laptop in a checked bag but, as modern laptops are powered by lithium batteries, the battery must be fitted to the laptop and not be separate.
 Also, spare laptop batteries cannot be placed in your checked luggage although you can take spare lithium batteries for your laptop in your carry on bags.

 If you are going to pack your laptop in your checked luggage make absolutely sure it is packed and padded very well as suitcases do take a pounding in the checked baggage handling system.

 TSA security agents may open your checked luggage during the screening process to check the laptop after it is checked in.